 - Credit Cards: If you accept commercial credit, do you have a service provider to process the payment?

 - Costs of Extending Credit: Any time that you extend credit there will be a cost involved.
-The cost could be the risk of the purchaser not paying or it could be cost of capital over the credit period.
+The cost could be the risk of the purchaser not paying or it could be the cost of capital over the credit period.
 Regardless, you will need to build these costs into your financials.
 For example, there always needs to be some allowance for bad accounts.

 Managing Your Accounts Payable

-As part of the operations process, you may be in the role of creditor to a servicer or supplier.
+As part of the operations process, you may be in the role of a creditor to a servicer or supplier.
 You should develop a plan for payment of accounts owed.
 The key considerations in developing a payment plan include: maintaining positive relations with the supplier/servicer, optimizing the use of available cash.

 If the supplier/servicer offers a discount for early payment then you should consider whether this option is in your best interest.
-If your business would greatly benefit from making payment toward the end of the available period, then it may be worth extending the payment obligation out.
+If your business would greatly benefit from making a payment toward the end of the available period, then it may be worth extending the payment obligation out.

 Establishing and maintaining operations will require the crossing of numerous legal hurdles.
 You should describe the anticipated legal issues in advance and outline a plan for addressing them.
 Below are some sample, but common, legal issues.

 - Entity Selection and Formation: Outline your justification for choosing a given entity structure.
 Explanations should include: taxation, equity funding, and ownership and control.

 - Business License, Professional Licenses, Inspections, and Zoning Requirements: Identify all of the licensing requirements for carrying on your business.
 This includes the licensing of your business, personnel, property, etc.